 The large financial penalties of non-compliance have been frequently reported.
 However, the risk is far greater than one fine.
 With GDPR allowing individuals to take class actions against organisations that mistreat their data, any organisation that is subject to a data leak / hacking incident can expect to receive individual lawsuits which will not only increase the financial loss, but also consume vast amounts of time in settling individual litigation.

-With this understanding in place, data management becomes the primary activity for any organisation getting ready for GDPR.
+With this understanding in place, data management becomes the primary activity for any organisation under the GDPR.

 Data management begins with discovery